 Most inground pool builders include 3 to 4 feet of patio in their installation quote.
 This will probably be standard concrete, but some include specialty choices as well.
 Others may not include any patio in their price and will either recommend a contractor or allow you to choose your own.
 So, make sure you ask your pool builder what, and how much, pool patio is included in their quote to avoid surprise pool installation costs down the line.

-Here are some cool pool patio options to consider:
+Here are some cool inground pool patio ideas to consider:

 Standard concrete is the most common and affordable patio option for your new fiberglass inground pool.
 A standard concrete patio is an easy job for most contractors.
 However, if you’re hiring your own contractor, ask if they have experience with pool decks.
 Pouring a patio around the edge of a fiberglass swimming pool takes some practice and is not for beginners.